Commissioners

 Katherine Thorossian

-Dr. Katherine Thorossian began her service in 2022.
+Dr. Katherine Thorossian began her service on the Commission in 2022.
 She is the retired Superintendent of Monrovia Unified School District.
 As Superintendent she oversaw a district comprised of approximately 5,400 students and 700 employees serving students in one pre-school, five elementary schools, two middle schools, one comprehensive high school, one continuation high school, one k-12 independent study program, and a robust adult education program.
 Dr. Thorossian’s career in education also includes service as an adjunct professor, at the University of California, Irvine; assistant superintendent and principal at the Glendale Unified School District; and assistant principal, grade level coordinator, and English teacher at Walnut Valley Unified School District.
 She is currently the Association of California School Administrators representative on the Accrediting Commission for Schools (ACS-WASC) and has served on school accreditation committees and visiting teams.
 Dr. Thorossian holds an Ed.D. in Educational Leadership from the University of Southern California; an M.S. in Counseling with option in Administration from California State University, Los Angeles; and a B.A. in English Literature from the University of California, Los Angeles.

 Jennifer Vega La Serna

-Dr. Jennifer Vega La Serna began her service with the Commission in July of 2020.
+Dr. Jennifer Vega La Serna began her service on the Commission in July of 2020.
 She is Assistant Superintendent/Vice President of Academic Services and Accreditation Liaison Officer (ALO) at College of the Sequoias.
 Dr. Vega La Serna’s career also includes positions as Academic Dean at College of the Sequoias, Director of the Ronald E. McNair Post baccalaureate Achievement Program at California State University, Dominguez Hills, and Senior Project Coordinator (Education Specialist) for the City of Los Angeles among other esteemed roles.
 She served as the President of the California Community College Chief Instructional Officers.
 Dr. Vega La Serna’s accreditation experience includes serving as ALO at College of the Sequoias since 2012, in which she has provided leadership at the College and District level through the sanction and reaffirmation process.
 She has served as an ACCJC team member on three visiting teams, including two comprehensive evaluation teams.
 Dr. Vega La Serna holds a Ph.D. in Education Policy, Planning and Administration and an M.S. in Teaching English as a Second Language from the University of Southern California, an M.A. in Education Counseling and Guidance from California Polytechnic State University, San Luis Obispo, a B.A. in Liberal Studies from the University of California, Santa Barbara, and an A.A. in Liberal Studies from the College of the Sequoias.